-Tehama County is committed to ensuring the methods and techniques used in our hiring practices result in the appointment of the most qualified applicants.
-The intent of this rule is to provide effective tools for screening and evaluating all potential job candidates.

-The importance of identifying intelligent, motivated, and dedicated employees and placing those employees in critical positions within Tehama County cannot be overemphasized.
+- Overview: Tehama County is committed to ensuring the methods and techniques used in our hiring practices result in the appointment of the most qualified applicants.
+The intent of this rule is to provide effective tools for screening and evaluating all potential job candidates. - Applicable to: All employees - Guidelines: The importance of identifying intelligent, motivated, and dedicated employees and placing those employees in critical positions within Tehama County cannot be overemphasized.
 Tehama County must ensure the selection process is nondiscriminatory, reliable, valid, legal, and cost-effective.